teamforage/forage-android-sdk/README.md

 }
 ```

-### Collect a customer's card PIN for a payment and defer the capture of the payment to the server
+### Collect a card PIN for a payment and defer the capture of the payment to the server

 ✅ _The example code in this section uses a `ForageSDK` instance._ If you’re building a Forage Terminal integration, then call methods on a `ForageTerminalSDK` instance instead.